MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

   - isNative
   - isStrictfp

- - A VarDeclSymbol is created for formal parameters and variable declarations.
+ - A `Declarator` is created for formal parameters and variable declarations.
- The VarDeclSymbol is  defined in `MCVarDeclarationStatements` and extends the object oriented type symbols Field.
+ It is defined in `MCVarDeclarationStatements` and extends the FieldSymbol for object-oriented types.

 ## Functionality
 ### CoCos